The Ultimate Guide to Securing an LLC Business Loan

 2. Determine Your Use of Funds

 Before providing money to your bank account, traditional lenders like banks and credit unions will typically want to see a business plan.
-This plan should explain what you need the funds for, how you’ll use the funds, and how you’ll pay them back.
+This plan should explain what you need the funds for, how you’ll use them, and how you’ll pay them back.

-Even if you’re not applying through a traditional lender, though, determining your use of funds is an important planning step.
+Even if you’re not applying through a traditional lender, determining your funds use is an important planning step.

 3. Identify Your Preferred Type of Business Loan

 There are many LLC business financing options.
-Each one works a little differently in terms of amount, cost, eligibility, use of funds, and more.
+Each one works differently regarding loan amount, cost, eligibility, use of funds, and more.

-- Term loans: These loans are typically offered by banks, online lenders, credit unions, and alternative lenders.
+- Term loans: Banks, online lenders, credit unions, and alternative lenders typically offer this type of financing.
 Term loans usually have the lowest interest rates and the strictest qualification criteria, second only to SBA loans.

 - SBA loans: Also offered by participating banks or credit unions, SBA loans are term loans or lines of credit guaranteed by the SBA.
-These loans are competitive and tough to qualify for but, because of the SBA guarantee, they’re typically the most affordable.
+These loans are competitive and challenging to qualify for, but they’re typically the most affordable because of the SBA guarantee.

 - Lines of credit: A small business line of credit allows you to access cash as needed, pay it off, and use it again.
 Compared to term loans, lines of credit have much more lenient eligibility requirements.

-- Merchant cash advances: Similar to invoice financing, merchant cash advances are essentially an advance on your credit and debit card sales.
-Any business that has sufficient credit card sales may qualify for a merchant cash advance.
+- Merchant cash advances: Similar to invoice financing, merchant cash advances are an advance on your credit and debit card sales.
+Any business with sufficient credit card sales may qualify for a merchant cash advance.

 4. Shop around and submit your applications

 Some lenders may accept loan applications online or over the phone.
 Others may require an in-person interview.
-In any case, make sure you have your paperwork ready, ask questions about the application and funding process, and make sure you know what to expect.
+Make sure you have your paperwork ready, ask questions about the application and funding process, and know what to expect.

-Figuring out the best way to increase your business’s cash flow is no small task.
+Determining the best way to increase your business’s cash flow is no small task.
 In addition to LLC business loans, there are many other ways to finance your business.
-Plus, your business’s capital structure is one of the most important factors affecting your long-term growth prospects.
+Plus, your business’s capital structure is one of the most critical factors affecting your long-term growth prospects.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.